Available with Location Referencing license.

 - Select the centerline feature for the edit in the map.

 - Double-click the centerline's edge.

 You can add and delete vertices and modify segments.
 You can also use the geometry editing tools available in Pipeline Referencing.

 - After editing the vertices to match the proposed alignment of the route, right-click anywhere on the map and click Finish.

 - After centerlines are updated, the route shapes in all networks are also updated.
 However, the event shapes for events and locations of the managed intersections are not updated until you run the Apply Event Behaviors and Generate Intersections geoprocessing tools.

 - It is also important to note that when the centerlines are edited, all routes in all networks, across all times, are modified accordingly.

-- If conflict prevention is enabled, locks will be acquired on all routes associated with the centerline being edited.
+- If conflict prevention is enabled, locks are acquired on all routes associated with the centerline being edited.

-If a message about acquiring locks or reconciling appears, conflict prevention is enabled.
+If a message regarding acquiring locks or reconciling appears, conflict prevention is enabled.